blorente/naylang-documentation/src/the_grace_programming_language.md

 ### Object-based inheritance

 Everything in Grace is an object.
 Therefore, the inheritance model is more based on extending existing objects instead of instantiating particular classes.
-In fact, classes in Grace are no more than factory methods [@factory] that return an object with a predefined set of methods and fields.
+In fact, classes in Grace are no more than factory methods that return an object with a predefined set of methods and fields.

 Unfortunately, this mechanism is also out of the scope of the project and will be left for future releases.